micron/docker-setup/README.md

 This docker-compose setup comes with an [selenium container](https://github.com/elgalu/docker-selenium).
 It listens on port 4444 on your local machine.
 You can also connect to the container with a [vnc-viewer client](https://www.realvnc.com/download/viewer/)

+## Database

+### Create a snapshot

+If you want to create a snapshot from the current ``application`` database cd into the docker directory and run ``./dump-mysql.sh``.
+You'll be asked which container you want to run. **WARNING** The destination file in the dumps directory will be overriden wothout asking.